tfiers/PkgGraph.jl/ReadMe.md

 # PkgGraph.jl &nbsp; [![][docbadge]][docs]

-Tiny tool to visualize the dependency graph of a Julia package.
+Small tool to visualize the dependency graph of a Julia package.

 ### Example